ccicconetti/factorial2kr/README.md

 ## Heritage preservation

-In the directory `historical` you find a mirror of the [Factorial2k](http://cng1.iet.unipi.it/wiki/index.php/Factorial2kr) tool, which can be used to realise factorial 2kr design using an unmaintained framework called [ANSWER](http://cng1.iet.unipi.it/wiki/index.php/ANSWER) originally developed as a plug-in of the [Network Simulator - ns2](https://www.isi.edu/nsnam/ns/).
+In the directory `historical` you find a mirror of the [Factorial2k](http://cng1.iet.unipi.it/wiki/index.php/Factorial2kr) tool, which can be used to realise factorial 2^k r design using an unmaintained framework called [ANSWER](http://cng1.iet.unipi.it/wiki/index.php/ANSWER) originally developed as a plug-in of the [Network Simulator - ns2](https://www.isi.edu/nsnam/ns/).

 The framework assumes that the raw data to perform the analysis are stored in binary files serialized using a proprietary undocumented structure.